Dovafighter/My-project/README.md

 ## The method

-As of now, I have no idea how APIs work and I am not familiar with numerous Python concepts/libraries, so...
+As of now, I am not familiar with numerous Python concepts/libraries, so...
 I went for the most accessible (I think) solution: webscraping.

 I visited Stackoverflow quite often, read a bit about BeautifulSoup, Pandas, RegEx, HTML and wrote the following Python program: